computationalmodelling/virtualmicromagnetics/docs/glossary.rst

        machines.
 Once :term:`Vagrant` creates a :term:`Vagrant environment` from a :term:`box file` and ``vagrant up`` is commanded, a corresponding virtual machine is created.
-Virtual machines created on a host are managed by :term:`virtual machine provider`\s, which typically list the machines they are maintaining.
+Virtual machines created on a host are managed by virtual machine :term:`provider`\s, which typically list the machines they are maintaining.

    Virtual Micromagnetics